 - Students at TST range from 20 to 81 years of age and come from 62 countries, including Canada and the USA.

-- Approximately 60 faculty members teach courses or supervise the individual work of advanced degree students.
+- Approximately 60 faculty members teach courses or supervise the individual work of graduate degree students.
 Over 300 teach basic degree students.

 - About 530 courses are offered every year.